tejasladani999/ShriGaneshji/README.md

-# ShriGaneshji create using python
+# ShriGaneshji create using python try by your self.

-## Introduction

 This project is a simple Python script that creates an ASCII art representation of Lord Ganeshji.
 The script uses ASCII characters to form an image that resembles the deity.